HMSConnect/hms-sdk/docs/usage/usage.md

 # **Usage**

+After you cloned/forked our project from `Github`, please follow our step below:

 ## **Step 1 : Create custom external Docker network**

 We declare default network name `iassdk` to communicate between service in Docker compose, you can create the network via command below: